SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 # Remove Events

-Here is a more in-depth implementation of the `.addEventListener()` method and the`.removeEventListener()` method.
+Here is a more in-depth implementation of the `.addEventListener()` and the `.removeEventListener()` methods.

-The first event listener `('focus', focusEvent)`will add **focus** to the password input field if you click inside the field.
+The first event listener (`focus`, `focusEvent`) will add focus to the password input field if we click on this field.

-The second event listener `'blur', (event)` will remove **focus** if you click another input field.
+The second event listener `blur`, (event) will remove **focus** if we click on another input field.

-Finally the third event listener attached to the button will remove the first event listener when the button is clicked and we lose the **focus** effect at that point.
+Finally, the third event listener attached to the button will remove the first event listener when the button is clicked.

+At this point, we lose the **focus** effect.

 ```js
 const password = document.querySelector('input[type="password"]');